If you want to be a good app developer, it is necessary to measure success, improvements and measure again.

-- Active users – An active user is often defined in the technology world as someone who used the app 5 times or more.
-Yet you more than expect to use the app much more often than not.
-You would then have to decide for yourself what an active consumer is.
+- Active users – In the technology world, active users are the one who uses the app for 5 times or more.
+Yet you more than expected to use the app much more often than not.
+Then, you have to decide for yourself what an active consumer is.
 Is it anyone who uses the software every day?
 A week once?
 These questions will help you to assess your commitment.

 - Length of the session – Take time to measure the duration of your submission.
-The longer the stay, the more the app gets involved.
+More the app gets involved when the longer stay.

 - Targets finalized – watch carefully whether your mobile app (and its users) achieve the targets you have set.
 How many events were registered?
-What have been applied to customer profiles?
-An successful organization should be able to answer these kinds of questions.
+Where does the customer profile apply?
+A successful organization should be able to answer these kinds of questions.

 - User Loyalty – user loyalty is the average time someone stays an active user of your application.
 With 65 percent of people ceasing to use an application after 3 months, sustained user engagement is key to success.
-Note the active people who are disengaged and try to hold them back with push notifications.
+Pay attention to active people, they have disengaged, and try to hold them via push notifications.

 Look no further than the consumers themselves for details about how the business uses its mobile app.
-Your colleagues must provide you with valuable insights into usability, functionality, importance, future growth and much more.
-The best way to learn what changes need to be made is to get input directly from the users of your app.
+Then, your colleagues must provide you with valuable insights into usability, functionality, importance, future growth and much more.
+The best way to learn an area of improvements is to get input directly from the users of your app.

 Try the following to get helpful feedback:

 - Target groups: This is one of the most simple and reliable means of obtaining input.
 Link and observe your colleagues via the app.
 Then, invite your thoughts to be shared.
 Where are they most distressed?
 What do you like about the application?
 What are they going to do to change it?
-Your colleagues could point out innovations that have been ignored.
+Your colleagues could point out neglected innovations.